adityakkpk/All-About-React/12myBlogs/README.md

 * Created a Auth Layout.
 It is a mechanist that describes how can we protect pages and routes.

 * Resource for rejex: https://regexr.com/

+## Adding form and slug values

+* Created a RTE component using react-hook-form

+* Created a Posr Form component.